-- 3 Dynamic Adaptive Streaming over HTTP (DASH) is initially defined in the first edition of - 4 ISO/IEC 23009-1 which was published in April 2012 and some corrections were done in 2013 [1]. - 5 In May 2014, ISO/IEC published the second version of ISO/IEC 23009-1 [5] that includes addi- - 6 tional features and provide additional clarifications.
+- 9 Dynamic Adaptive Streaming over HTTP (DASH) is initially defined in the first edition of - 10 ISO/IEC 23009-1 which was published in April 2012 and some corrections were done in 2013 [1]. - In May 2014, ISO/IEC published the second version of ISO/IEC 23009-1 [4] that includes addi- - tional features and provide additional clarifications.
 The initial two versions of this document - where based on the first edition of ISO/IEC 23009-1.
-This version is based on the second edition - 8 of ISO/IEC 23009-1, i.e. ISO/IEC 23009-1:2014 including Cor.
-42 and Amd.
-42 [5].
-This means - 9 that also for all interoperability points that were initially defined in earlier versions of the docu- - ment, also now the second edition serves as the reference.
-Backward-compatibility across different - edition is handled by MPEG-DASH in ISO/IEC 23009-1 [5].
-Note that this document also refers - 12 to technologies in draft corrigenda and draft amendments of MPEG.
-For this version, in particular - 13 Draft Amd.3 of ISO/IEC 23009-1:2014, Draft Amd.4 of ISO/IEC 23009-1:2014, and Draft Cor.3 - 14 of ISO/IEC 23009-1:2014 are of relevance. - 15 This document was generated in close coordination with DVB-DASH [45].
+This version is based on the second edition - 14 of ISO/IEC 23009-1, i.e. ISO/IEC 23009-1:2014 including Cor.3 and Amd.3 [4].
+This means that - 15 also for all interoperability points that were initially defined in earlier versions of the document, - also now the second edition serves as the reference.
+Backward-compatibility across different edi- - tion is handled by MPEG-DASH in ISO/IEC 23009-1 [4].
+Note that this document also refers to - technologies in draft corrigenda and draft amendments of MPEG.
+For this version, in particular - 19 Draft Amd.4 of ISO/IEC 23009-1:2014, and Draft Cor.3 of ISO/IEC 23009-1:2014 are of rele- - 20 vance.

+- 21 This document was generated in close coordination with DVB-DASH [42].
 The tools and features - are aligned to the extent considered reasonable.
-To support implementers, this document attempts - 17 to highlight any differences and/or further restrictions or extensions when compared to DVB- - 18 DASH.
+To support implementers, this document attempts - 23 to highlight any differences and/or further restrictions or extensions when compared to DVB- - 24 DASH.
 However, as a disclaimer, this coverage is not considered complete.

-19 2.2.
+25 2.2.
 Compatibility and Extensions to Earlier Versions

-2.2.1.
+26 2.2.1.
 Summary of Version 3 Modifications

-- Version 3 of this document applies the following modifications compared to version 2 [2]: - Reference to the second edition of ISO/IEC 23009-1 including amendment 1 and cor.1 [4], as well as Amendment 3 [5]. - Add an explicit statement in DASH-264/AVC to forbid time code wrap around - Definition on the usage of key words in section 2.3. - Add more constraints on the usage of Trick Modes for improved interoperability in section 3.2.9. - Add more constraints on the Representations in one Adaptation Set in section 3.2.10, especially for the case when the bitstream switching is true. - Add additional details on the usage of HTTP in section 3.4. - Add H.265/HEVC as a codec and create IOPs for inclusion of this codec. - Add CEA-608/708 closed captioning in SEI messages in section 6.4.3. - Detailed description of simple and main live operation, with the latter including segment parsing in section 4. - Detailed description of server-based and app-based ad insertion in section 5 - General editorial updates and clarifications - Updates and clarification to section 7 on DRM and common encryption. - Update to references - Relaxation of the audio encoding requirements in section 6.3.2. - Add clarification on the usage of the minimum buffer time and bandwidth in section 3.2.8. - Add an informative section on the timing model of DASH in section 3.2.7.
+- 27 Version 3 of this document applies the following modifications compared to version 2 [2]: - Reference to the second edition of ISO/IEC 23009-1 including amendment 1 and cor.1 [4], as well as Amendment 3 [4]. - Add an explicit statement in DASH-264/AVC to forbid time code wrap around - Definition on the usage of key words in section 2.3.

+- Add more constraints on the usage of Trick Modes for improved interoperability in section 3.2.9. - Add more constraints on the Representations in one Adaptation Set in section 3.2.10, especially for the case when the bitstream switching is true. - Add additional details on the usage of HTTP in section 3.4. - Add H.265/HEVC as a codec and create IOPs for inclusion of this codec. - Add CEA-608/708 closed captioning in SEI messages in section 6.4.3. - Detailed description of simple and main live operation, with the latter including segment parsing in section 4. - Detailed description of server-based and app-based ad insertion in section 5 - General editorial updates and clarifications - Updates and clarification to section 7 on DRM and common encryption. - Update to references